 It’s time for summer vacation!
 Does your employer decide when you get to go?
 Can you split your vacation time?
 Can you bank vacation time?
-Here’s the answers.
+Here are the answers.

 Your employer can decide when you take your vacation.
 However, they must tell you at least 4 weeks ahead of time.

 You’re entitled to one continuous vacation.

 However, you can ask to have your vacation split if you have more than 1 week of vacation per year.

 Your employer can refuse to split your vacation if their business closes for a part of the year (for example, the construction holidays).
 In that case, they can force you to take your vacation during that time.

 If you have more vacation than the time that the business is closed, you can ask to have your remaining time split.

 Banking vacation time?